jallier7/Pricing-C-/README.md

 ## Class Diagrams
-Class diagrams illustrating the architecture and relationships between different components of the system are included in the appendix.
+Class diagrams illustrating the architecture and relationships between different components of the system are included in the folder.

 ## Backtesting the Model
 We backtested our models by comparing the prices of European and American options.